outlace/outlace.github.io/pelican/content/pages/about.md

 This is a machine learning, data science, and anything quantitative/computational blog.
 Posts are meant to be expository and are generally embedded Jupyter notebooks.
 Python is the primary programming language used.
-The blog began as a single-contributor personal blog but is transitioning into a multi-contributor blog.
+The blog began as a single-contributor personal blog but I'm planning to transition it into a multi-contributor blog.

 The current blog contributors are as follows: